 Theater practitioner

-A lover of live theater, Ayanna Thompson works on Shakespearean productions and new works in equal measures.
-Because her scholarly research focuses on how race operates in performance and as a performance, she is widely sought after by theatre companies, directors, and actors to discuss how race (can, should, and does) makes meaning onstage.
-Her book Colorblind Shakespeare (Routledge, 2006), analyzed the complex relationship between modern Shakespearean productions and inclusive racial casting, and it has become a canonical book for scholars and practitioners of Shakespeare alike.
+Ayanna Thompson works on Shakespearean productions and new works in equal measures.
+Because her scholarly research focuses on how race operates in performance and as a performance, she works with theatre companies, directors, and actors to discuss how race (can, should, and does) makes meaning onstage.

 Productions